Ribosomal DNA: Sequence divergence

 The rDNA transcription tracts have low rate of polymorphism among species, which allows interspecific comparison to elucidate phylogenetic relationship using only a few specimens.
 Coding regions of rDNA are highly conserved among species but ITS regions are variable due to insertions, deletions, and point mutations.
 Between remote species as human and frog comparison of sequences at ITS tracts is not appropriate.
 Conserved sequences at coding regions of rDNA allow comparisons of remote species, even between yeast and human.
 Human 5.8S rRNA has 75% identity with yeast 5.8S rRNA.

 In cases for sibling species, comparison of the rDNA segment including ITS tracts among species and phylogenetic analysis are made satisfactorily.

 The different coding regions of the rDNA repeats usually show distinct evolutionary rates.
 As a result, this DNA can provide phylogenetic information of species belonging to wide systematic levels.

-Recombination-stimulating activity
+Recombination-stimulating activity in yeast

-A fragment of yeast rDNA containing the 5S gene, non-transcribed spacer DNA, and part of the 35S gene has localized cis-acting mitotic recombination stimulating activity.
+A fragment of yeast rDNA containing the 5S gene, non-transcribed spacer DNA, and part of the 25S (yeast version of 28S) gene has localized cis-acting mitotic recombination stimulating activity.
 This DNA fragment contains a mitotic recombination hotspot, referred to as HOT1.
 HOT1 expresses recombination-stimulating activity when it is inserted into novel locations in the yeast genome.
-HOT1 includes an RNA polymerase I (PolI) transcription promoter that catalyzes 35S ribosomal rRNA gene transcription.
+HOT1 includes an RNA polymerase I (PolI) transcription promoter that catalyzes 35S ribosomal rRNA (yeast version of 45S) gene transcription.
 In a PolI defective mutant, the HOT1 hotspot recombination-stimulating activity is abolished.
 The level of PolI transcription in HOT1 appears to determine the level of recombination.